pytorch/TensorRT/docker/README.md

 * Use `Dockerfile` to build a container which provides the exact development environment that our master branch is usually tested against.

 * The `Dockerfile` currently uses <a href="https://github.com/bazelbuild/bazelisk">Bazelisk</a> to select the Bazel version, and uses the exact library versions of Torch and CUDA listed in <a href="https://github.com/pytorch/TensorRT#dependencies">dependencies</a>.
-  * The desired versions of TensorRT must be specified as build-args, with major and minor versions as in: `--build-arg TENSORRT_VERSION=a.b`
+  * The desired version of TensorRT must be specified as build-args, with major and minor versions as in: `--build-arg TENSORRT_VERSION=a.b`
   * [**Optional**] The desired base image be changed by explicitly setting a base image, as in `--build-arg BASE_IMG=nvidia/cuda:11.8.0-devel-ubuntu22.04`, though this is optional
   * [**Optional**] Additionally, the desired Python version can be changed by explicitly setting a version, as in `--build-arg PYTHON_VERSION=3.10`, though this is optional as well.